yuvalmGS/gigaspaces-wiki-jekyll/xap97/proxy-connectivity.markdown

 The new router uses a much simpler strategy: when a network problem occurs, it starts sampling all the potential spaces (usually there are no more than two: primary and backup) to determine which one is active.
 The sampling is done concurrently using multiple threads.
 If the problem is a short disconnection the primary member will respond shortly, and the operation will be executed on it.
 If it's a long disconnection the active election process will select a new primary, which the router will detect soon after, and execute the operation on.
 This approach is more efficient, predictable, and easier for users to understand and configure.

+{% warning %}
-{% exclamation %} All the old properties/settings used to configure number of retries and interval between retries are ignored in the new router.
+All the old properties/settings used to configure number of retries and interval between retries are ignored in the new router.
 If those settings are customized in your system and you're upgrading to 9.0.1, you should figure out what timeout you want and use the new space properties to set it.
+{%endwarning%}

 ## Custom Load Balance Strategies